Kong/docs.konghq.com/app/gateway/2.6.x/admin-api/audit-log.md

 {:.note}
 > Ensure that the contents of the canonical record file on disk match the expected canonical record format exactly.
-The presence of any addditional bytes, such as a trailing newline `\n`, will cause a validation failure in the next step.
+The presence of any additional bytes, such as a trailing newline `\n`, will cause a validation failure in the next step.

 Once these two elements are in place, the signature can be verified: